chrisalexander/blog/_posts/2010/2010-02-12-oauth-wrap-oauth-how-it-should-have-been.md

 ## More on WRAP

-For more on WRAP, check out the [official WRAP page](http://wiki.oauth.net/OAuth-WRAP) on OAuth.net, the [OAuth WRAP Working Group](http://groups.google.com/group/oauth-wrap-wg) mailing list, or [this post](http://bret.appspot.com/entry/oauth-wrap) by Bret Taylor, one of FriendFeed's co-founders.
+For more on WRAP, check out the [official WRAP page](http://wiki.oauth.net/OAuth-WRAP) on OAuth.net, the [OAuth WRAP Working Group](http://groups.google.com/group/oauth-wrap-wg) mailing list.

 Bob, lead developer at [Huddle](http://www.huddle.net), has also bee busy with WRAP.
 In fact, his team used it to win a competition at Microsoft.
-Read all about it [over at the Huddle blog](http://blog.huddle.net/repping-the-uk-scene).